 To open the optional wheelchair lift door, the coach must be parked on a flat and level surface with the parking brake on.
-The wheelchair access door swings to the side and is maintained open by a locking mechanism.
-Open the baggage compartment containing the lift mechanism (Ricon only).
-The baggage compartment door is located directly below the wheelchair lift door and it opens to the side.
+Open the baggage compartment containing the lift mechanism.
+The compartment door is located directly below the wheelchair lift door and it swings open to the side.
+A handle in the top left corner of the baggage compartment unlocks the wheelchair door.
 If the parking brake is not activated, a switch in the door will activate the parking brake when it detects the door is open.

 Open the door completely until it locks in the open position.
-To close the door, lift on the locking mechanism arm and slam the door shut.
+To close the door, pull on the knob located inside the ventilation duct on the inside of the door and slam the door shut.
 Refer to "Other Features" for more information on operating the optional wheelchair lift.